SameetAsadullah/Centipede-Game/README.md

 <h1 align="center">Centipede Game</h1>

 ### Description
 A simple centipede game coded in c++ language and using Object Oriented Programming(OOP) concept.
 It is using GLUT / OpenGL for graphics.
 The centiepede keeps moving in the given area and you can fire bullets at it.
 You can shoot mushrooms to gain points.
+When the head of centipede is blinking (it does at random times), then you can fire at it and break it into two halves.
 There are a lot of other fun stuff as well that makes the game more interesting.

 ### Manual
 1) Open the ubuntu terminal in `src` folder and run the following command to install all the `Required Libraries`: